vipuldhull/2D_Heat_transfer_FVM/README.md

 A Python implementation of a 2D steady-state heat conduction solver using the Finite Volume Method (FVM).

-Developed as part of the Computational Thermofluid Dynamics course at the Technical University of Munich.
+Developed as part of the Computational Thermo-fluid Dynamics course at the Technical University of Munich.

 ## Features